MicrosoftDocs/Viva/Viva/goals/configuring-okrs.md

 ### How to manage OKR contribution

 You can set or edit your OKRs’ contribution from the **More actions** dropdown list.
-To do this task, perform the following steps:
+To do this, perform the following steps:

 1. Select the **Manage children’s contribution** option.